borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

                       :thickness 5.0))
 ```

-`#'gamekit:print-text` allows us to print a text onto the screen.
-Gamekit is able to ouput only
+`#'gamekit:draw-text` allows us to put a text onto the screen.
-a limited set of glyphs, unfortunately.
-Only latin, cyrillic and some special glyphs are
-supported at this moment.

 Anyway, quite a cringy snake, but it moves!
 We couldn't ask for more.